conda/conda/docs/source/dev-guide/deep-dives/logging.md

 ### The `conda` subhierarchy

-The `conda` subhierarchy consists of all loggers whose name starts with `conda.` and it is mostly configured via the `conda` logger itself in :ref:`conda.gateways.logging:initialize_logging`.
+The `conda` subhierarchy consists of all loggers whose name starts with `conda.` and it is mostly configured via the `conda` logger itself in {func}`conda.gateways.logging.initialize_logging`.

 Additionally, the following five loggers are used when logging output is immediately destined for the console, regardless of any other logging configuration that may happen in Conda or in user code.
 - `conda.stdout`